nik9000/blazegraph-scratchpad/openrdf-client/README.md

-## About
+# OpenRDF Java client for Blazegraph

+*February 17, 2015*

-This is a scratch project to play around with Blazegraph's [Sesame](http://rdf4j.org/) client.
+This is a toy project to play around with Blazegraph's [Sesame](http://rdf4j.org/) client library.

 ## Getting started